What is Microsoft Windows Code Signing Certificate?

 This certificate also ensures that the code is from a trusted publisher and that it is safe to download and install.
 This makes the Windows Code Signing certificate a must-have for any software developer or publisher who wants to distribute their code to the Windows community.
 It helps to establish trust and credibility with users, making it more likely that they will download and use the code.

-Now that you have a fair understanding of the Code Signing Certificate Microsoft, let us discuss how to obtain one.
+Now that you understand the Code Signing Certificate Microsoft, let us discuss how to obtain one.

 How to Obtain a Windows Code Signing Certificate?